MicrosoftDocs/visualstudio-docs/docs/debugger/debug-dotnet-core-in-wsl-2.md

 # Debug .NET Core Apps in WSL 2 with Visual Studio

-You can easily run and debug your .NET Core apps in Linux without leaving Visual Studio using the WSL 2 and the .NET Core Debugging with WSL 2 component.
+You can easily run and debug your .NET Core apps in Linux without leaving Visual Studio using the WSL 2.
 If you are a cross-platform developer, you can use this method as a simple way to test more of your target environments.
-If you've already discovered the benefits of WSL 2, but need a way to integrate it into your inner loop, try the extension.

 For a Windows .NET user targeting Linux, WSL 2 lives in a sweet spot between production realism and productivity.
 In Visual Studio, you can already debug in a remote Linux environment using the [remote debugger](../debugger/remote-debugging-dotnet-core-linux-with-ssh.md), or with containers using the [Container Tools](../containers/overview.md).
 When production realism is your main concern, you should use one of those options.
 When an easy and fast inner-loop is more important, WSL 2 is a great option.